Testing frameworks integration

 Preset configuration

-We recommend using our configuration preset for tests involving our components.
+To ensure the compatibility of your tests, you must use our configuration preset when testing our components with Jest.
 For example, this preset fixes SyntaxError: Unexpected token 'export'

 , which may occur in your tests.